 For starters, Gal Gadot tweeted out the hashtag to show her support.
 So did Ben Affleck, as well as Ray Fisher.
-And even Yahya Abdul-Mateen II, who plays Black Manta in Aquaman and Cal Abar/Doctor Manhattan on HBO’s Watchmen couldn’t help but toss his hat into the ring as well and tweeted the hashtag.
+Even Yahya Abdul-Mateen II, who played Black Manta in Aquaman and Cal Abar/Doctor Manhattan on HBO’s Watchmen, couldn’t help but toss his hat into the ring as well and tweeted the hashtag.

 The hashtag’s popularity eventually got the attention of Warner Bros.
 Toby Emmerich soon contacted Zack and Deborah Snyder through their agent about the possibility of the Snyder Cut becoming a reality.
 And in May of 2020, at the conclusion of an online watch party for Man Of Steel where Henry Cavill also made an appearance, it was officially announced that the Snyder Cut of Justice League would be released the following year on HBO Max.

 “It will be an entirely new thing, and, especially talking to those who have seen the released movie, a new experience apart from that movie,” Snyder tells The Hollywood Reporter, noting that, to this day, he has not watched the version released in theaters.